ungive/mediaremote-adapter/README.md

 the command prints `null`.
 Media without a title is considered invalid.

-The `mediaType` key is derived from `kMRMediaRemoteNowPlayingInfoMediaType` and has any `MRMediaRemoteMediaType` prefix in its value stripped away.
-The remaining value is converted to lowerCamelCase.
-Valid values may include: `music` and possibly others (this field is not documented anywhere).
+The `mediaType` may contain one of the following values:
+- `MRMediaRemoteMediaTypeMusic`
+- `kMRMediaRemoteNowPlayingInfoTypeAudio`
+- Possibly others, this key is not very well documented

 > [!NOTE]
 > *Metadata such as `artworkData` and `artworkMimeType`